simeononsecurity/simeononsecurity.ch/content/articles/ransomware-protection-strategies/index.en.md

 For organizations, the financial implications can be **staggering**.
 Not only do they have to deal with the immediate cost of the ransom, but they also face additional expenses related to **recovering from the attack**.
 These costs can include **hiring cybersecurity experts** to investigate the breach, **investing in new security infrastructure**, and potentially even **paying hefty fines** if customer data was compromised.

-Furthermore, organizations affected by ransomware may face **reputational damage**, **loss of customers**, and potential **legal ramifications**.
+Also, organizations affected by ransomware may face **reputational damage**, **loss of customers**, and potential **legal ramifications**.
 The financial consequences can be particularly **devastating for small businesses** that may not have the resources to recover fully.
 In some cases, the financial strain caused by a ransomware attack can even lead to **bankruptcy**.

 ### Data Loss and Other Non-Financial Impacts